lisabronwyn/jslibrary-macaw/docs/fromPairsDoc.md

 ###Arguments

-An Array of Arrays with key-value pairs.
+array (Array): An Array of Arrays with key-value pairs.

 ###Return